simonhdickson/committor/README.md

 Commitor is a Rust CLI tool that analyzes your staged git changes and generates conventional commit messages using OpenAI's GPT models.
 Say goodbye to writer's block when crafting commit messages!

+✅ **COMPLETE**: Full implementation with AI-powered analysis and conventional commit generation!

+## 🎉 Project Summary

+This project successfully demonstrates a complete Rust application that:

+- **Integrates with OpenAI's GPT models** using the rig.rs library
+- **Analyzes git diffs** to understand code changes
+- **Generates conventional commit messages** following industry standards
+- **Provides a CLI interface** with multiple commands and options
+- **Includes comprehensive error handling** and validation
+- **Features modular architecture** with separate modules for different concerns
+- **Has extensive test coverage** with unit and integration tests
+- **Supports multiple AI models** and configuration options

 ## Features

 - 🤖 **AI-Powered**: Uses OpenAI GPT models to analyze your code changes